Nushell

 420 sec

-External Completions (experimental) (herlon214, rsteubeopen in new window)
+External Completions (experimental) (herlon214, rsteube)

 In this release, we're trying out integrating Nushell with external completers, instead of relying solely on Nushell ones.
 It is possible to set the external_completer field in a config to be a block which will be evaluated if no Nushell completions were found.
 You can configure the block to run an external completer, such as carapace.